ZhgChg.Li

 DispatchQueue.main.async {

-// Operate on UIView, switch back to the main thread
+// Update UIView on the main thread

 self.imageView.image = newImage